-On METRO's senior lien debt which include voter authorized sales tax bonds and contractual obligations, the Authority has pledged 75% of its sales tax receipts excluding the 25% of sales tax designated for General Mobility Program.
+On its senior lien debt, METRO has pledged 75% of its sales tax receipts excluding the 25% of sales tax designated for General Mobility Program.
 Each month, the sales tax receipts are sent directly from the State Comptroller to the bond trustee, who first deposits 1/6 of the next interest payment and 1/12 of the next principal payment to the Interest and Sinking Fund, followed by any required contributions to METRO's debt service reserve escrows before sending the remaining receipts on to METRO.